Detroit Tigers at Tampa Bay Rays game preview

 BOTTOM LINE

-The Rays are 31-28 on their home turf.
-Tampa Bay has a collective on-base percentage of .326, led by Eric Sogard with a mark of .372.
+The Rays are 32-29 in home games.
+Tampa Bay has slugged .429 this season.
+Oliver Drake leads the team with a mark of 1.000.

-The Tigers have gone 19-39 away from home.
-The Detroit offense has compiled a .237 batting average as a team this season, last in the American League.
-Miguel Cabrera leads the team with a mark of .284.
+The Tigers are 20-40 on the road.
+Detroit’s team on-base percentage of .291 is last in the American League.
+Miguel Cabrera leads the team with an OBP of .334.
+The Rays won the last meeting 1-0.
+Colin Poche earned his third victory and Eric Sogard went 2-for-6 with a double for Tampa Bay.
+Matt Hall registered his first loss for Detroit.

 TOP PERFORMERS

-Austin Meadows leads the Rays with 20 home runs and is batting .283.
-Avisail Garcia is 10-for-34 with two doubles, three home runs and eight RBIs over the last 10 games for Tampa Bay.
+Austin Meadows leads the Rays with 58 RBIs and is batting .278.
+Willy Adames has 11 hits and is batting .324 over the last 10 games for Tampa Bay.

-Cabrera leads the Tigers with 110 hits and is batting .284.
-Jordy Mercer is 10-for-26 with a double, two home runs and six RBIs over the last 10 games for Detroit.
+Brandon Dixon leads the Tigers with 14 home runs and is batting .257.
+Niko Goodrum is 9-for-40 with three doubles, a triple, a home run and three RBIs over the last 10 games for Detroit.

 LAST 10 GAMES